Fermionic Wave Functions from Neural-Network Constrained Hidden States: Hidden fermion formalism and wave function ansatz

 Recall that the multi-particle physical Hilbert (Fock) space is spanned by $M := 2 \mathcal{V}$ creation operators $\hat{c}_{i\sigma}^\dag$ applied in all possible ways to the Fock vacuum $|0\rangle$.
 The strategy of this paper is to define an augmented Fock space, constructed by $M_{\rm tot}>M$ fermionic modes.

 We partition the mode operators of the augmented Fock space into two species of auxiliary fermionic degrees of freedom $\hat{a}^\dag_\mu$ and $\hat{d}^\dag_\nu$, referred to as visible and hidden modes respectively.
-We note that, although most hidden particle approaches enlarge the Hilbert space with bosonic degrees of freedom, fermionic hidden sectors have been considered in recent works~\cite{lanata_ghostGA_2017,frank_ghost_2021,guerci_phd_2019,guerci_2019,ancilla_zhang_2020,ancilla_nikolaenko_2021} (see also \cite{slavefermion1,slavefermion2,slavefermion3}).
+We note that, although most hidden particle approaches enlarge the Hilbert space with bosonic degrees of freedom, fermionic hidden sectors have been considered in recent works~\cite{lanata_ghostGA_2017,frank_ghost_2021,guerci_phd_2019,guerci_2019,ancilla_zhang_2020,ancilla_nikolaenko_2021} (see also~\cite{slavefermion1,slavefermion2,slavefermion3}).
+We require $1\leq \mu \leq M$, and $1\leq \nu \leq \tilde{M}$ with $\tilde{M}$ a free hyper-parameter.
+Of course $M_{\rm tot} = M + \tilde{M}$.
+The occupancy of the visible modes $\hat{a}^\dag_\mu$ is identified one-to-one with the occupancy of the physical modes $\hat{c}_{i\sigma}^\dag$, establishing a direct correspondence between the index $\mu$ of the visible modes and the position-spin multi-index of the physical modes $(i, \sigma)$.